A critical assessment of bonding descriptors for predicting materials properties: Methods

 where $\mu$ and $\sigma$ denote the mean and standard deviation of MAE values across the 10 folds.

 If the statistical analysis of paired 10-fold CV results for RF or MODNet models indicates a significant improvement ($p < 0.05$) upon inclusion of the bonding-based descriptor set (``MATMINER+LOBSTER") relative to the baseline (``MATMINER"), we conclude that the bonding descriptors aid in learning the corresponding material property.
 For these properties, we subsequently train SISSO models on the full dataset to assess whether the bonding descriptors are also selected in simple, interpretable symbolic regression (SR) expressions.
 The output of SISSO is a compact mathematical equation, and the objective here is to explore whether intuitive relationships between bonding descriptors and the target property can be identified in their simplest functional form.
+Thus, the operator set and model complexity used in this work for training SISSO models are restricted as described further.
 Training SISSO models with large descriptor spaces is computationally expensive, especially when constructing higher-dimensional, more complex models.
 Several approaches have therefore been proposed to mitigate this cost, including descriptor pre-screening using Random Forests \cite{jiang2024boostingsissoperformancesmall}, genetic algorithms (GA) \cite{mazheika2024combining,shmuel2024symbolic}, or mutual information-based methods \cite{xu2022sisso}.
 In this work, we use the reduced descriptor set obtained from our feature reduction pipeline (Section~\ref{rel_desc}) and train SISSO models using the top twenty descriptors from this set.
-The mathematical operators used in SISSO are summarized in Equation~\ref{sisso_operators}, where $\mathrm{\phi_1}$ and $\mathrm{\phi_2}$ denote descriptors in the primary descriptor vector $\Phi_0$.
+The mathematical operators used in SISSO are summarized in Equation~\ref{eq:sisso_operators}, where $\mathrm{\phi_1}$ and $\mathrm{\phi_2}$ denote descriptors in the primary descriptor vector $\Phi_0$.
 The superscript $(m)$ enforces physical unit consistency, such that operations between descriptors with incompatible units are excluded.

 For all SISSO models, the number of candidate descriptors retained in the sure-independence screening step ($n_{\text{sis}}$) is set to 100, the number of residuals ($n_{\text{residuals}}$) is set to 10, the maximum descriptor dimension is set to 3, and the maximum rung is set to 1.
 The resulting symbolic expressions are presented in the main text, while equations obtained at rung 2 are provided in the associated GitHub repository.